Hemesh-Unka/CV/README.md

 I believe that the success of the team depends on the commitment of its members.
 I always like to go above and beyond to make sure that my team members are fully on board so we can work more effectively in order to achieve our goals faster.

-During my time at Makers Academy, I've spent a lot of time pair programming.
+During my time at Makers, I've spent a lot of time pair programming.
 The feedback I get after these pairing sessions were always positive and people were happy to approach me again with further questions or advice.
 When working on various team projects, I came across as a reliable and efficient team member.
 I have always been willing to stay till closing time to work on my side projects, and I noticed that fellow students approached me for assistance if they were struggling on with a piece of code.
 It was a great opportunity to work on my communication and coaching skills and grow as a developer.

 ***